Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Abstract

 \section{Abstract}

-A generalized method of moments (GMM) estimator is unreliable when the number of moment conditions is large, that is, it is comparable or larger than the sample size.
-While a number of provisions for this problem is proposed in classical GMM literature, the literature on its Bayesian counterpart (i.e., Bayesian inference using a GMM criterion as a quasi-likelihood) has paid scant attention to this problem.
-This study fills this gap by proposing an adaptive Markov Chain Monte Carlo (MCMC) approach to a GMM inference with many moment conditions.
+A generalized method of moments (GMM) estimator is unreliable for a large number of moment conditions, that is, it is comparable, or larger than the sample size.
+While classical GMM literature proposes several provisions to this problem, its Bayesian counterpart (i.e., Bayesian inference using a GMM criterion as a quasi-likelihood) almost totally ignores it.
+This study bridges this gap by proposing an adaptive Markov Chain Monte Carlo (MCMC) approach to a GMM inference with many moment conditions.
 Particularly, this study focuses on the adaptive tuning of a weighting matrix on the fly.
 Our proposal consists of two elements.
 The first is the use of the nonparametric eigenvalue-regularized precision matrix estimator, which contributes to numerical stability.
 The second is the random update of a weighting matrix, which substantially reduces computational cost, while maintaining the accuracy of the estimation.
-A simulation study and real data application are then presented to illustrate the performance of the proposed approach in comparison with existing approaches.
+We then present a simulation study and real data application to compare the performance of the proposed approach with existing approaches.

 {}